 - Areas located at a higher elevation than the source can be irrigated.

-- Sprinkler irrigation helps to eliminates soil Erosion
+- Sprinkler irrigation helps to eliminate soil Erosion

 Read also: Advantages of Drip Irrigation System

-- In sprinkler irrigation, initial cost of implementation is high.
+- In sprinkler irrigation, the initial cost of implementation is high.

 - Loss of water due to evaporation